sailfishos/docs.sailfishos.org/Develop/HW_Adaptation/Sailfish_X_Xperia_Android_11_Build_and_Flash/README.md

 Please check the requirements for your build host: <https://source.android.com/setup/build/requirements>

 Minimum Sailfish OS version for this port is 4.4.0.58.
+You can also use Sailfish OS version 4.5.0.18.
+Using Platform SDK version 4.5.0.18 is strongly recommended.
+While it is possible to build with Platform SDK 4.4.0.58, these instructions assume using version 4.5.0.18.

 If you are new to HADK, please carefully read the disclaimer on page 1, then **chapters 1 and 2**.